 Chuck Little joined Bailey Glasser following a long and highly decorated career as one of the government’s best investigators and agents.
 From the firm’s inception, he has worked as the lead investigator and forensic financial specialist on virtually all financial and white-collar criminal cases.
 He is also the principal investigator on the dozens of Toyota sudden acceleration cases.

 Most recently, he was the lead investigator for an antitrust case against paving companies in West Virginia.
-Acting on a complaint from the US Department of Highways, Chuck investigated whether a number of paving companies in West Virginia had worked together to create a de facto monopoly in West Virginia, driving up prices by as much as 40 percent.
-His work led to several lawsuits filed by West Virginia cities and the state against these companies.
+Acting on a complaint from the U.S. Department of Highways, Chuck investigated whether a number of paving companies in West Virginia had worked together to create a de facto monopoly in West Virginia, driving up prices by as much as 40 percent.
+His work led to several lawsuits filed by West Virginia cities and the state against these companies which led to a settlement of $101.375 million, the largest anti-trust settlement in the history of the state.

 Originally from Parkersburg, Chuck served 15 years in the West Virginia State Police, with an emphasis on investigating public corruption.